 May 4, 2014, 2 PM.
 Cellist Maksim Velichkin played my piece “Homage to BACH” as part of a ‘Fifteen Minutes of Fame’ project in honor of JSB, through the Vox Novus Foundation.
 Brand Library at 1601 W Mountain St. in Glendale, Calif.
 Subsequent encore performances took place in the months following at other public libraries in the Los Angeles area, and at the “MiMoDa” Studio in that same city.

 December 10, 2014, 4:30 PM.
 The duo “Aurae” (soprano and flute, Mary Hubbell and Alice Jones) performed my one-minute piece “Time Regained” as part of a “Fifteen Minutes of Fame” project, with the theme of France’s “Belle Epoque,” through the Vox Novus Foundation.
 At Elebash Recital Hall at the Graduate Center at 365 Fifth Avenue in New York City.

-December 13, 2014 (Saturday, 3 PM and 7 PM) and December 14 (Sunday, 3 PM): concert by Willamette Master Chorus at Hudson Hall at Willamette University in Salem.
-Will include Wicks’ arrangement of “‘Twas in the Moon of Wintertime,” aka the “Huron Carol.”
-Tickets available at willamettemasterchorus.org
+December 13 and December 14, 2014.
+Concerts by Willamette Master Chorus at Hudson Hall at Willamette University in Salem, included Wicks’ arrangement of “‘Twas in the Moon of Wintertime,” aka the “Huron Carol.”

-December 14, 2014: Sunday, 1 PM.
-“Fifteen Minutes of Fame” project through the Vox Novus foundation, to include my one-minute piece The Rite of Winter, with Diego Vasquez, clarinet and Andrea Skurr, dancer.
+December 14, 2014.
+“Fifteen Minutes of Fame” project through the Vox Novus foundation, included Wicks’ one-minute piece The Rite of Winter, with Diego Vasquez, clarinet and Andrea Skurr, dancer.
 At Jan Hus Presbyterian Church at 351 E 74th St. in New York City.
-Donations accepted for charity.